 When it comes to orgasm, comparatively speaking, men and women display highly different characteristics.
 Most importantly to acknowledge is that through conventional genital orgasm, a woman gains energy while a man loses energy.
 This and other sexual behavior differences between men and women have been a source of interest and humor (based in truth?) combined with countless research studies to better understand ourselves.

-When it comes to orgasm are men somewhat easier activate and/or understand?
+When it comes to orgasm are men somewhat easier to activate and/or understand?
 Are women really more complicated?
 Men can ejaculate yes, almost at the flip of a switch.
 For women orgasm is somewhat more mysterious.
-Does this mechanical metaphorical depiction above apply to other areas of life style too?
+Does this mechanical metaphorical depiction above apply to other areas of lifestyle too?
 I will include a link where readers can determine whether they are more wired as a female or male according to general stereotypical research on male and female brain differences.
 This article will stick to sexuality.

 Men are generally “hot to trot” / ready to go at the first glance of an attractive partner.
 This initial quick, expressive and often assertive even competitive behavior is a function of the sympathetic nervous system (run or react) combined with testosterone production that fuel Yang/active behavior.